pazguille/mediumjs/README.md

 ```

 ### Medium#publish(channel, [arg1], [arg2], [...])
-Execute each item in the listener collection in order with given data.
+Execute each item in the `listener` collection in order with given `parameters`.
 - `channel` - The name of the channel you want to subscribe.

 ```js